FamilySearch/pewpew/README.md

 ## Changelog
 ### v0.4.9
+Buf fixes:
+- Fix issue with on_demand where things would lock up if the endpoint did not provide a value.

 Changes:
 - Add in `random` and `repeat` parameters for `static_list` providers.
 - Persists aggregate stats to disk every time they are printed to the console.